RankScience closes $1.8M seed — and now only wants to replace human SEO staff if you don’t have any

 While the founders have stepped back from pronouncing ‘the death of the SEO expert’, they are still touting the power of automation AI for SEO — noting how, after crawling a customer’s site/s, the software automatically proposes “SEO enhancements and experiments” to customers — for “one-click [human] approval”.

-It also includes what Bendar bills as a “self-driving car mode” — where the tech will deploy the touted “enhancements and experiments” without customer approval.
+It also includes what Bednar bills as a “self-driving car mode” — where the tech will deploy the touted “enhancements and experiments” without customer approval.
 But he concedes it’s not for all RankScience users.

 “For about half of our customers, we’re their only SEO vendor so we automate SEO services 100% for them, and for the other half, our software augments human SEO ability, either from in-house marketers or agencies,” he says, explaining how the team has evolved their thinking on automation vs human agency and expertise.